bitrise-io/bitrise-workflow-editor/README.md

 > **Note: project is going through angularjs -> React transition.
 Please read more about this in the [wiki section](https://github.com/bitrise-io/bitrise-workflow-editor/wiki/Angular-js-to-React-transition-timeline).**

-## Before you start

-Make sure to **clone this repository into your `GOPATH`**
-Location: `/User/your-name/go/src/github.com/bitrise-io/bitrise-workflow-editor`

-Otherwise you will face a similar error:
-`go install: no install location for directory /Users/your-name/repos/bitrise-workflow-editor outside GOPATH`

-If you prefer you can create a smybolic link to your preferred workspace location.
-Format: `ln -s source destination`
-Example: `ln -s /User/your-name/go/src/github.com/bitrise-io/bitrise-workflow-editor /Users/your-name/repos/bitrise-workflow-editor`

 ## How to install & use the Workflow Editor on your Mac/Linux

 1. Install [Go](https://golang.org) `brew install go`(on macOS)